risan/risanb.com/content/code/bundling-your-javascript-library-with-rollup.md

 module.exports = eatFruit;
 ```

 If we choose to generate the `umd` or `iife` format, we have to specify the `global` option too.
-This option tells Rollup on how to access that peer dependency.
+This option tells Rollup how to access that peer dependency.

 ```js
 // rollup.config.js